Computational framework for monolithic coupling for thin fluid flow in contact interfaces: Computational framework

 \section{Computational framework}

 In this section, we discuss the solution of the formulated above coupled problem in a monolithic finite-element framework.
 Similarly to the previous section, we discuss handling of each sub-problem separately, and then we present the monolithic resolution algorithm which combines them all.
 We build the coupled framework on top of the standard displacement-based implicit finite element approach for elliptic problems of continuum mechanics, details of which may be found elsewhere, e.g. in~\citep{zienkiewicz1977finite}.
-Note that for brevity the same notations are preserved for discretized entities as were introduced in the continuous problem statement.
-Furthermore, in order to simplify the discussion and concentrate it on the two-way coupling aspects, we use the small deformations and small rotations assumptions, which is (at least partially) justified by the requirement of small slopes of the roughness profile for the validity of the Reynolds equation, see e.g.~\citep{brown1995applicability}.
+Note that for brevity the same notations are preserved for discretized entities as were introduced in the continuous problem statement outlined above.
+Furthermore, in accordance with the problem statement presented in Section~\ref{sec:coupled_problem_statement} we use the small deformations and small rotations assumptions.
 Nevertheless, the necessary modifications to take into account large deformations and/or large rotations can be added into presented framework.
 The developed monolithic finite element framework was implemented in the finite-element suite Z-set~\citep{Besson1997,zset2019}.